-Are you interested in launching your career as a product manager?
+Are you ready to launch your career in product management?
 If so, you’re in luck!
 This is an exciting and growing field with plenty of opportunities for growth.
-In this post, we’ll give you some tips on how to get started.
+In this post, I’ll share some tips on how to get started and get hired as a product manager.
 First, let’s take a look at what it takes to be a successful product manager.
-Then, we’ll give you some advice on how to develop the skills you need for this role.
-Finally, we’ll share some resources that will help you get started on your journey to becoming a product manager.
+Then, I’ll give you some advice on how to develop the skills you need for this role.
+Finally, I’ll share some resources to help you start your journey to becoming a product manager.
 Let’s get started!

 Research the different types of product manager roles and decide which one is more appealing to you.
 While many PM positions are ‘generalists’, many companies have roles for technical product management.
 You can be a data product manager if you love numbers, you can also be a Platform Product Manager if you like creating systems.
 The best way to get a sense of how these roles differ is to browse Linked In and binge-read job descriptions.